Drata Review 2025: Features, User Reviews, Pros & cons

 Drata growth timeline from unicorn status 2021 to $100M ARR 2025 showing company valuation milestones

-These signals explain resource depth for features and support.
-Next, let’s unpack features and how Drata works in practice, so you can map capabilities to your environment.
+These signals explain resource depth for Drata features and Drata support.
+Next, let's unpack features and how Drata works in practice, so you can map capabilities to your environment.

 Multi-framework control mapping

-A common workflow starts with a shared policy and a technical check, then the platform links that control to each framework requirement.
-Hence, one remediation fixes several gaps and one piece of evidence supports many auditor requests.
+The usual process starts with a shared policy and a technical check.
+Drata then connects that control to each framework.
+This means one fix can solve many issues, and one piece of proof can answer several auditor requests.

 Drata control framework mapping diagram showing efficiency layers with financial services user testimonial rating